 If your camera is still under warranty

-, the best thing you can dois to take it to the nearest official repair shop and Olympus Digital Cameras shouldfix it for free.If your camera is out of warranty
+, the best thing you can do is to take it to the nearest official repair shop and Digital Cameras shouldfix it for free.If your camera is out of warranty

-, or if Olympus refuses to repairit for free (happens sometimes if for example they suspect the camera has not been treated properly) you can try some ofthe methods listed here to repair it yourself.
+, or if Vivitar refuses to repair it for free (happens sometimes if for example they suspect the camera has not been treated properly) you can try some ofthe methods listed here to repair it yourself.
 These simple methodshave helped a lot of people fix their cameras.

-Before trying any of the suggestions, make sure your Olympus Digital Cameras has fresh batteries and it is in recording mode.1)
+Before trying any of the suggestions, make sure your Vivitar Digital Cameras has fresh batteries and it is in recording mode.1)

 Remove the batteries from the camera, wait for a couple of minutes,then put them back in and turn the camera on.2)